sandstorm/Fuzzer/README.md

 Fuzzing
 -------

-Do you use automated unit tests to check your software?
+Do you use automated unit/functional tests to check your software?
 Are you monitoring the Code Coverage of your Unit Tests?
 Yeah -- then this software is for you!
 It helps to find missing edge cases in tests.